myminseok/vmware-docs/kapp-controller-config/update-after-TKC-deployment.md

-# updating kapp-controller-config on workload cluster  by changing just workload template on mgmt cluster.
+# updating kapp-controller-config on workload cluster by just updating addon on mgmt cluster.
 on workload cluster., kapp controller init fails due to needed CA is not there or need to update kapp-controller-config secret(configmap)
 ref: https://carvel.dev/kapp-controller/docs/v0.42.0/controller-config/